Holy Infant Catholic Church

 Father Michaels Weekly Thoughts

-WEEKLY THOUGHTS FOURTH SUNDAY OF LENT MARCH 30th, 2025.
+WEEKLY THOUGHTS THIRD SUNDAY OF EASTER MAY 4th, 2025.